To establish a case of negligence under Nevada law, you must prove four things:

 3.4.
 Fourth element: Damages

-For a negligence case to be viable, the plaintiff’s injuries must result in money damages.
+For a negligence case to be viable, your injuries must result in money damages.
 The following are common examples of damages in negligence cases:

 - A victim hit by a texting driver sustains a broken arm and a damaged car door.
 This results in medical bills and body shop bills.